bifurcationkit/BifurcationKit.jl/docs/src/tutorialsODE.md

 ## Branch of periodic orbits with finite differences

-We can (for example) compute the branch of periodic orbits from the last Hopf bifurcation point (on the right).
-We use finite difference to discretize the problem of finding periodic orbits.
+We then compute the branch of periodic orbits from the last Hopf bifurcation point (on the right).
+We use finite differences to discretize the problem of finding periodic orbits.
 Obviously, this will be problematic when the period of the limit cycle grows unbounded close to the homoclinic orbit.

 ```julia
 # newton parameters